timjrobinson/evolutionary-ai-battle/README.md

 # Evolutionary AI Battle

-A 2D battleground simulation where AI's fight each other and evolve over time to become better and better.
+A 2D battleground simulation where AI's fight each other and evolve over time.

 ## Overview